 B. Arrows

-Special bow fishing arrows are designed to take part in the beating of heading into the water to meet the demands of aquatic hunting.
+Special bow fishing arrows are designed to withstand the beating of heading into the water, meeting the demands of aquatic hunting.
 The right materials and features ensure success whether fishing in murky or clear waters.

 • Materials: